plasmashen/AI-Security-Papers/README.md

 **Method**
 - Defending a Single Label
 	1. Embedding Trapdoors.
-	2. Training the Trapdoored Model.
+	2. Training the Trapdoored Model. (records the “trapdoor signature”)
-	3. Detecting Adversarial Attacks.
+	3. Detecting Adversarial Attacks. (cosine similarity of neuron activation vector)
 - Defending Multiple Labels
 	Single label trapdoor defense can be extended to multiple or all labels in the model.

-**Comment**
+**Comments**

 Similar to Neural Cleanse

 ## 理论